PerfOS/PerfOS/README.md

 # PerfOS

 ### Overview
 In a nutshell, PerfOS is an OS wishlist to be handed off to AI when the time comes.
-It could take years to fully collect and refine the feedback and insight needed, but -- with it -- a sufficiently advanced AI will be able to create a more perfect OS from the ground up.
+One of the hardest parts of any project is good specifications; they can take a lot of time.
+With enough high quality feedback and insights, a sufficiently advanced AI should be able to create a more perfect OS.
+Let's start this discussion early.

-### From the ground up
-Existing OSS will likely be used as reference, but the AIs that use our feedback must be free to approach problems in new ways, having learned from our mistakes.
-They must be allowed to make as many commits in a day as they want, delete what they want, and generally not be limited to the politics of collaboration.

 ### The stages
-1. Stage 1 - Collecting feedback and insights
+1. Stage 1 - Collecting feedback, insights, and dreams
-2. Stage 2 - Crowd funding for the compute needed to get started
+2. Stage 2 - Crowd sourcing for the compute needed to run the project
-3. Stage 3 - Collaborative feedback to specifying questions as given by the AI
+3. Stage 3 - Collaborative discussion with AI as specifying questions arise

 ### When is AI good enough?
-The thresholds for when AI is good enough to start building a new OS are arbitrary, and anyone can task AI to this project at any time.
+The thresholds for "good enough" are arbitrary and anyone can task AI to this project at any time.
 In place of no answer, here are some suggestions:
-- When AI is economically viable relative to crowdfunding projections.
+- When AI is economically viable relative to crowd sourcing projections.
 - When AI is capable of running an entire git project on its own, including discussion and asking clarifying questions.
 - When AI is capable of novel approaches to stagnant projects.
-Popular, standard, or derivative are not always best.
+Popular, standard, or derivative solutions are not always best.
-- When AI reaches the point it has its own opinions on what *it* wants from the OS.
+- When AI has its own opinions on what *it* wants from the OS.
 The goal is to have a shared tool.

 ### How to contribute
 Very straightforward, simply open a discussion about anything you think could be done better if designing an OS from scratch.
 It is okay to not be pragmatic.
 In fact, the reason that PerfOS exists as project is so that people have a place to think big.
+AI can research how things have been done so far.

 ### Contribution guidelines
 Before contributing, please